 (applications tested for the base form of this product only)

 Specificity and Use

-The applications listed have been tested for the base form of this product.
-Alternate forms, such as conjugated, azide-free, or ready-to-use, have not been tested.
+The applications listed have been tested for the unconjugated form of this product.
+Other forms have not been tested.
 Flow Cytometry: Use 10 ul of the suggested working dilution to label 10^6 cells or 100 ul whole blood.
 Method sheets are available on request.